Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 1. Check `iptables` with line numbers annotated: `sudo iptables -L -v --line-numbers`
 2. Insert the new `ACCEPT` rule before the `DROP all` rule: `iptables -I [chain name] [line number] [stuff to accept] -j ACCEPT`.
 For example, `sudo iptables -I INPUT 7 -p tcp --sport 53 -j ACCEPT`

+I was not pleasant with `iptables` and switched back to `firewalld`.

 ## Allow DNS Queries with `firewalld`